Is There a Dimmer Outlook Ahead for Transocean Ltd. (RIG)?

-Transocean Ltd. (NYSE:RIG) went down by -3.46% from its latest closing price compared to the recent 1-year high of $5.13.
-The company’s stock price has collected -4.01% of loss in the last five trading sessions.
+Transocean Ltd. (NYSE:RIG) went down by -1.72% from its latest closing price compared to the recent 1-year high of $5.13.
+The company’s stock price has collected 2.09% of gains in the last five trading sessions.
 Press Release reported on 08/26/21 that Transocean Ltd. Secures $252 Million Contract for Newbuild, Ultra-Deepwater Drillship

 Is It Worth Investing in Transocean Ltd. (NYSE :RIG) Right Now?